SMTG-Bham/sumo/README.rst

-(1) Brillouin-zone path can also be written for CASTEP phonon calculation (2) VASP phonons are plotted from Phonopy output files (3) CASTEP phonons plotted from a pre-computed .phonon file
+(1) Brillouin-zone path can also be written for CASTEP phonon calculation (2) VASP phonons are plotted from Phonopy output files (3) Intend to support CASTEP phonons plotted from a pre-computed .phonon file

 Installation
 ------------